bitfox-git/bitfox-git.github.io/pages/about.md

   height: "400px"
 ---

-# Creating bits
+# Design, create and sustain

-We love to create the bits and bytes needed to change the world a little better.
+We love to create bits and bytes.
-Find us at the crossroad of mathematical challenges, software development and electrical engineering.
+Find us at the crossroad of software development, electrical engineering and mathematical challenges.

 ## Contact
 You can contact us at:
 - email : info@bitfox.nl

 ## Address